Anti-Bullying Job Description - Click here to download

 We would like to introduce ourselves and welcome you to our Anti Bullying Ambassador section of our Website.

-In June 2015, our team from students in Years 10 and 11 are there for any learners who may have a difficult situation of peer conflict or bullying.
+Our team from learners in Years 9, 10 and 11 are there for any learners who may have a difficult situation of peer conflict or bullying.
 Our Ambassadors link in with Mrs Noble, so all learners can access support if needed and the issue can be resolved at the earliest point.
 We continue with our work and make our school an even safer environment than it already is, for your child's education.
 Our definition is that bullying is "any behaviour that makes someone upset, uncomfortable and feeling unsafe - that is deliberate and is repeated over time, where there is an imbalance of power" This can take many forms such as - verbal, indirect, cyber and physical.
 We link with the Anti bullying Alliance definition.

 Before we leave Longdendale we want to continue to reduce conflict and the small number of incidents even further and we are looking forward to sharing our work with future learners and our personal experiences to ensure a safe environment where bullying is not accepted or tolerated.